gmanuel89/Spectral-Typer/README.md

         * *Minkowski*: The p-norm, the pth root of the sum of the pth powers of the differences of the components.
     * **_Signal intensity_**: checks if the intensity of the common signals (between the sample and the database entry) is similar by evaluating the difference in terms of percentage of intensity (tolerance %).
 Two signals are identified as matching when their difference in intensity is within a certain tolerance percentage value.
         * *Fixed percentage*: The tolerance value is fixed for every signal across the analysis (defined by the user).
         * *Peak-wise adjusted percentage*: The tolerance value is adjusted for each peak in the comparison between sample and database entry, the adjustment corresponding to the coefficient of variation of that signal intensity computed over replicates of the database entry and the sample.
+The signal is considered matched if the intervals constituted by the intensity value +/- the standard deviation both for the sample and the database entry overlap.
         * *Average coefficient of variation*: The tolerance value is adjusted for comparison between sample and database entry, the adjustment corresponding to the average coefficient of variation of signal intensities computed over replicates of the database entry.
     * **_Similarity index_**: computes the similarity index between the sample and the database entry by employing signal intensities.